Hunsrück, Germany: What to pack, what to wear, and when to go [2022]

 October

-In October, Hunsrück is pretty cool, somewhat rainy and extremely stormy.
+In October, Hunsrück is brisk, somewhat rainy and extremely stormy.
 Temperatures routinely are in the low 50s F (low 10s C) range.
 At night, lows are in the low 40s F (single digits C).
 This is also a rainy time for Hunsrück, with several of the days of the month having rain.
 In October, humidity reaches as high as 80%.

 What to wear/what to pack: